 Compression socks improve athletic performance by enhancing blood flow to and from lower extremities during activity.
 When training, hard-working muscles utilize oxygen-rich blood for fuel, then create deoxygenated metabolic waste products, such as lactic acid.
 This lactic acid build-up can cause muscle soreness and fatigue.
 Compression socks, however, improve circulation and blood flow, keeping deoxygenated blood from pooling in the lower legs and preventing lactic acid formation.
-If you look at the starting line of any race, you will find elite runners donning their favorite compression socks, both men and women alike.
+If you look at the starting line of any race, you will find elite runners wearing compression socks, both men and women alike.

 Additionally, compression socks also enhance post-exercise recovery.
 As soon as an athlete has finished exercising, the immune system goes to work repairing any damage that was sustained.
 Mediators and white blood cells are released to initiate repair, which results in swelling and discomfort.
 Compression socks speed up the recovery process by reducing swelling and inflammation to help muscles recover at a faster rate.

-Compression Socks Reduce Swelling and Edema
+Compression Socks Reduce Edema and Swelling

 Compression socks have many uses, both in the athletic and medical environments.
 Compression socks can be worn to reduce the build-up of fluids in the lower legs.
-For instance, women might wear compression socks to reduce swelling and edema in their feet and ankles during pregnancy.
+For instance, women might wear compression socks to reduce edema and swelling in their feet and ankles during pregnancy.
 In a similar manner, diabetic patients may utilize compression socks to keep swelling in the feet to a minimum.
 People with varicose veins can also benefit from graduated compression.
 Hospital patients that are bedridden rely on compression socks to keep blood from pooling in lower legs and feet, as well as to prevent potentially life-threatening blood clots.
 By improving blood circulation and preventing blood from pooling, compression socks are able to significantly reduce swelling and edema.

 Compression Socks Decrease Risk of Blood Clot and Deep Vein Thrombosis

 For frequent travelers, the best compression socks are those that prevent blood clots from forming during long flights.
-When people spend prolonged periods of time sitting, they are more likely to develop dangerous blood clots in their lower legs which can lead to life-threatening events such as deep vein thrombosis and pulmonary embolism.
+When people spend prolonged periods of time sitting, they are more likely to develop dangerous blood clots in their lower legs which can lead to life-threatening events such as deep vein thrombosis and pulmonary embolism

 Thanks to graduated compression technology, compression socks can prevent blood from pooling in the lower limbs while improving the wearer’s circulation.
 Ultimately, travelers are less likely to experience these dangerous conditions, particularly during long trips.